The 9 Portfolio Manager Skills Required for Success

 Do you have what it takes to be a successful portfolio manager?
 Portfolio manager jobs are expected to grow 12% over the next decade, making it an attractive career option for new finance professionals.
-In this career, you work closely with other analysts and researchers to conduct company research, monitor trends in investment, and make market predictions that guide business and individual investment decisions.
-Find out what skills you need to make it in portfolio management.
+In a portfolio manager career, you work closely with other analysts and researchers to conduct company research, monitor trends in investment, and make market predictions that guide business and individual investment decisions.

 It is no secret that portfolio managers spend a lot of time working with complicated data.
 To be a successful portfolio manager, however, you must be able to communicate your analysis and recommendations to business leaders in a way that makes sense to them.